Baby & Toddler Shoe Sizes

 Stand your baby barefoot on a piece of paper and use a marker to gently trace around each foot.
 Print our size finder to make this easier.

 Using a tape measure, measure the length from the heel to the tip of the longest toe.
-One foot may be slightly longer than the other; this is completely normal, especially for growing feet.

 Add ½ inch, or 1.3 cm, to the longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.

 My Flexx & My Flexx Boots Size Chart

 Tip: If between sizes order the next size up.